 All visa trainees beginning their training in Ontario are welcome to attend the CMP.

-Please contact your PGME office for a referral, or contact us directly for referral information and payment options.
+Please contact your PGME office for a referral or contact us directly for a referral information and payment options.

 All visa trainees attending the program must be referred – whether by their PGME Office or Program.

 In addition to attending core didactic sessions, visa fellows participate in the following dedicated sessions to prepare them for providing feedback:

 - Feedback Methodology – Methodologies, tips and techniques for providing effective feedback.
 Fellows reflect on their own skills and what they can expect in the Canadian context.

 - Managing a Team as a Clinical Fellow – A session focused on their unique role as a supervisor and manager of junior trainees in a clinical setting.

 - Understanding ITERs & Evaluation – A session on ITERs and feedback tools used in practice with patients and junior trainees.